 1999 Ford F-350

 198's main service to the community is Medical Emergencies.
-198 is equiped with Basic Medical Supplies, Oxygen, Automatic External Defibulator, and various other medical supplies.
+198 is equipped with Basic Medical Supplies, Oxygen, Automated External Defibrillator, and various other medical supplies.

-Rescue 19 is a 1994 Freightline FL70 with a 18 foot box.
-This unit carries Hydraulic Extrication tools "Jaws of Life", Rope rescue, confined space rescue equipment, and water rescue equipment.
+Rescue 19 is a 1994 Freightliner FL70 with an 18-foot box.
+This unit carries Hurst eDraulic Extrication tools "Jaws of Life", rope rescue, and water rescue equipment.
 This truck is also equipped with basic medical supplies and an Automated External Defibrillator.
 Rescue 19 responds to all rescue calls and motor vehicle accidents within our response area and at the request of neighboring departments.

 1975 AMG 5 ton

 194 holds 1250 gallons of water and is equipped with a bumper mounted monitor and two side nozzles, all controlled from inside the cab.
 194 also carries numerous hand tools.

 Manufacturer: Howe Fire Apparatus.
 Anderson, Indiana (Howe serial #12531)